Announcements

 Visit our Forms webpage for instructions.

-Important Updates Regarding Spring Pell Grant Eligibility
+Important Updates Regarding Summer Pell Grant Eligibility

-Students who are eligible for the Pell Grant should enroll in all spring courses before the Pell Recalculation Date (PRD).
+Students who are eligible for the Pell Grant should enroll in all summer courses before the Pell Recalculation Date (PRD).
 The PRD is a point in time when the Pell Grant will not adjust (up or down) based on changes made to a student’s schedule.
 Policy updates regarding Pell Recalculation Dates (PRD) can be found on the Important Policies webpage.

 Other Important Updates: